Hernia mesh repair is one of the most common surgeries in the United States.

 “Non-absorbable mesh will remain in the body and is considered a permanent implant,” the agency states.

-On the other hand, absorbable mesh products are not meant to provide long-term repair to hernias.
+On the other hand, absorbable mesh products cannot provide long-term repair to hernias.

-If you or your loved one has been having problems due to a hernia mesh surgery, you can also take part in the legal battle.
+If you or your loved one suffered from complications due to a hernia mesh surgery, you can also take part in the legal battle.

 However, before filing your own hernia mesh lawsuit, it is important to confirm your symptoms first by looking at the tell-tale signs that your hernia mesh has failed.